-Perched atop a cliff like an eagle’s nest, at an altitude of over 800 m, the Poenari castle was built in the 14th century on an isolated peak.
+Perched atop a cliff like an eagle’s nest, at an altitude of over 800 m, the Poenari Castle was built in the 14th century on an isolated peak.
 It can only be reached by climbing a stairway of 1480 stone steps.
-The fort was used at some point by Vlad the Impaler, the Romanian prince at the origin of the Dracula character.
-Vlad’s Castle, built (according to the legend) by a few hundred prisoners, is a place that breathes history and beauty, its fame being overshadowed only by that of the legend of the Bran Castle.
-However, the historical evidence connecting Poenari castle with Vlad’s life and legend turns this site into the real-life “Dracula’s castle”.
+The Fort was used at some point by Vlad the Impaler, the Romanian prince at the origin of the Dracula character.
+Vlad’s Castle, is a place that breathes history and beauty, its fame being overshadowed only by that of the legend of the Bran Castle.
+However, the historical evidence connecting Poenari castle with Vlad’s life and legend turns this site into the real-life “Dracula’s Castle”.

 No sooner said than done, and these unfortunate creatures, young and old, huddled together in gala dress, without saying goodbye to those who were happy enough to have remained at home, were conducted, like criminals, to the bank of the river, at the foot of the mountain.
 Then, after making footpaths, almost perpendicular in the mountain, they gained the platform and were surrounded by their stern guardians, exposed to every change in the atmosphere, and to nameless tortures.

 Sun, rain, and wind, blackened their faces; their clothes hung in shreds; their features haggard and careworn, some eyes burning with rage, others with the submission of despair.
-These are no longer human beings, but machines, stupified by sorrow, and no longer able oven to implore God above, to send down his maledictions on the tyrant.
-Still, their work progressed, and soon this citta dolente, was completed.
+These are no longer human beings, but machines, stupefied by sorrow, and no longer able oven to implore God above, to send down his maledictions on the tyrant.
+Still, their work progressed, and soon this Citta Dolente was completed.